kscarf1/IoTmockup/BaselineCandidates.md

 ## Protect Device Security—Asset Management

-1. The IoT device can be identified both logically and physically.
+### Capability 1: The IoT device can be identified both logically and physically.

 Expectation 1